Fe-Edwards/Fe-Sean-s-project/README.md

-# Fe-Sean-s-project
+# Fenella and Sean's First Project

-Publishing a simple webpage following F&amp;C beginners guide using HTML &amp; CSS
+We are following the [Founders & Coders' Beginner's Guide to Pair Programming](https://github.com/FACapplicants/intro-workshop) to collaboratively build and publish a simple webpage using HTML and CSS, hosted on GitHub Pages.